No Bake Creme Brulee Pie

 How did I make an easy creme brûlée that’s no cook?
 By using vanilla pudding mix.

 But wait, you say.
 What?

 Yes, you can use PUDDING MIX to make creme brûlée!
 By using a combination of heavy whipping cream and nonfat milk, and adding a healthy dose of vanilla bean paste, the custard tastes exactly like a good creme brûlée.
 And it’s done in about 10 minutes!

 Add a crust and you’ve got one of the best pies in the entire world!

-So let’s talk about the anatomy of this pie, okay?
+So let’s talk about the anatomy of this No Bake Creme Brulee Pie, okay?
 Because there are a few important things you need to know:

 - Make sure to use INSTANT vanilla pudding mix.

 - In a pinch, you can use whole milk and/or half and half instead of heavy whipping cream.

 - If you don’t have vanilla bean paste, just substitute vanilla extract.
 But really, get your self some of the paste.
 It’s really what gives this the authentic “not from a box” flavor.

 - You can use any kind of crust you want: shortbread, graham cracker, or even Golden Oreo.
 Or, save time and buy one from the store (I won’t tell).